Response time central-limit and failure rate estimation for stationary periodic rate monotonic real-time systems: Inverse Gaussian distribution and response times

-We use the link of IG distributions with the $\chi^2_1$ distribution to check the quality of the MLE.
+We use the link of IG distributions of the jobs of a given task with the $\chi^2_1$ distribution to check the quality of the MLE.
 Indeed, if $X$ is an IG variable of mean $\xi$ and shape $\delta$, then $\sfrac{\delta(X - \xi)^2}{\xi^2 X}$ is distributed as a Chi-squared distribution of one degree of freedom \cite{tweedie1957statistical}.
-Let $\Pig_k$ be the probability conditionally that the response time $R_i$ is in the $k$-th component in the IG estimation, and In our case, for each component $k = 1, \dots, k_i$ of the mixture \eqref{eq:mixture}, after classification we should have that under the probability $\Pig_k$.
-Therefore, we use \eqref{eq:chi} to validate the MLE, and provide the deadline miss probabilities we are looking for.
-Note that the larger quantiles values are the ones that real-time designers are interested in to determine whether a task is schedulable or not, see \eqref{eq:schedulable}.
-We use \eqref{eq:chi} to determine whether a task is schedulable in its transient state or not.

-\begin{proposition} The deadline miss probability of the IG estimation is where $\chi^2_1$ is the cumulative distribution function of the Chi-squared distribution of one degree of freedom. \end{proposition}
+Provided that the response time $R_{i}$ is within the $k$-th component in the IG estimation, thus IG distributed, the foregoing normalization translates into the fact that normalized response time is Chi-squared distributed as follows